jake-stewart/discord-vimbot/README.md

 # discord-vimbot
-Runs vim over discord.
-By using a tmux session sudoed into a restricted user.
+Runs vim over discord by using a tmux session sudoed into a restricted user.

 I don't recommend using this unless you know what you're doing or want your computer hacked.